IPhone 16 Pro: Software

 One of the iPhone 16 Pro's features is its integration with Apple Intelligence, a suite of AI features.

 It comes pre-installed with iOS 18.
 Prior to the launch of iOS 18.4, Apple added the ability to open Visual Intelligence by customizing the Action button or Lock Screen, or opening Control Center on the iPhone 16 Pro or iPhone 16 Pro Max, in addition to the ability to press and hold the Camera Control button to open the Visual Intelligence.

 It also supports iOS 26, which was released in September 2025.

+Reception

+The Guardian praised the iPhone 16 Pro for its battery life, performance, display, and camera quality, while criticizing its high price and that its design too much resembles that of its predecessor.
+The Pro Max version received similar praise and criticism, but was additionally criticized for its weight and "really big frame [which] is harder to hold and carry".

 Release and pricing

 Pre-orders for iPhone 16 Pro and iPhone 16 Pro Max began on September 13, 2024, and they became available on September 20, 2024.
 The iPhone 16 Pro model starts at $999, while the Pro Max model starts at $1,199.